Heart Attack Recovery Questions and Answers

 What about sex after a heart attack?

-Most people can return to sexual activity after they recover from a heart attack, depending on the type of treatment they received.
+Most people can return to sexual activity after they recover from a heart attack, depending on the treatment received.
 Talk to your health care professional about the best time for you to return to sexual activity.

 Learn more about sex and heart disease.